 Rehabilitation programme for grade 2 Hamstring tear

 To begin your rehabilitation programme, you would start with hamstring stretches this would be a very gentle static stretches initially moving onto more dynamic sport specific stretches as the injury heals different stretches will target the muscle in different ways depending on exactly where the muscle tear is, some hamstring strains are nearer the knee and others may be higher up in the muscles.
-Hamstring muscle strengthening is thought of in terms of gradually increasing the load on the muscle.
-Strengthening exercises should always be done pain free.
-If it hurts, then it isn’t helping.
-In the early stages of hamstring rehabilitation basic static exercises are done often using a therapist or partner to provide resistance.

 Cite This Work